discmds/GCommands/guide/guide/README.md

 <language lang="en">

-If you came here you probably want to learn how to work with the gcommands framework.
-GComamnds allows you to easily create commands in the [discord.js](https://discordjs.guide) library.
+If you came here you probably want to learn how to work with the gcommands framework. discord-cmds.js allows you to easily create commands in the [discord.js](https://discordjs.guide) library.
 For example, this guide will teach you:
  - How to run a bot.
  - How to create commands correctly.
  - Easily create slash commands.